ja-guzzle/docs/docs/How to guides/Monitor/Monitor.md

 This Article provides information about Guzzle monitor tab
-< In this tab Guzzle gives all details about job which is running in progress or completed before. >

 and give information about how to filter job, view job logs, graphs and monitor status of job.